 Schaumburg, Ill. - Nielsen is forecasting a 2.3% increase in holiday spending across five key departments: food, beverages, alcohol, health/beauty and homecare.

 Even though 59% of consumers told Nielsen they plan to spend the same as last year, there is a 10-point drop (from 37% in 2011 to 27% in 2012) in the number of people expecting to spend less.
 Eight percent of respondents reported plans to spend more this holiday season, up from 5 percent in 2011 and 2010.

-"With nearly a quarter of consumers indicating they have already started their holiday shopping by mid-September, I expect ‘pragmatic enthusiasm' to inch spending levels higher than last year," said James Russo, vp, global consumer insights, Nielsen.
+"With nearly a quarter of consumers indicating they have already started their holiday shopping by mid-September, I expect 'pragmatic enthusiasm' to inch spending levels higher than last year," said James Russo, vice president, global consumer insights, Nielsen.

 Nielsen's Consumer Confidence Index is the highest since before the recession, he added.

 "Planned shopping-list usage is down so impulse buying could be up, and shoppers across the income spectrum say they plan to spend more in multiple areas," said Russo.